temporalio/temporal-ecommerce/content/part2.md

 }
 ```

-As a reminder, below is the `ExecuteActivity()` call from the cart Workflow.
+As a reminder, the code below is the `ExecuteActivity()` call from the cart Workflow.
-The 3rd parameter to `ExecuteActivity()` becomes the 2nd parameter to `SendAbandonedCartEmail()`:
+The third parameter to `ExecuteActivity()` becomes the second parameter to `SendAbandonedCartEmail()`:

 ```golang
 workflow.ExecuteActivity(ctx, SendAbandonedCartEmail, state.Email).Get(ctx, nil)
 ```

 The `ExecuteActivity()` function also exposes some neat options.
-For example, [Temporal automatically retries failed activities](https://docs.temporal.io/docs/go-retries/), so Temporal would automatically retry the `SendAbandonedCart()` Activity up to 5 times if `SendAbandonedCart()` returns an error.
+For example, since [Temporal automatically retries failed activities](https://docs.temporal.io/docs/go-retries/), it would automatically retry the `SendAbandonedCart()` Activity for up to 5 times if `SendAbandonedCart()` returns an error.
-You can configure how long Temporal will take to attempt your activity, including a retry policy, with `ScheduleToCloseTimeout`:
+You can configure how long Temporal will take while attempting to execute your Activity (including setting a retry policy), with `ScheduleToCloseTimeout`:

 ```golang
 ao := workflow.ActivityOptions{